afia76454-cyber/HYPER-BOT.v2/README.md

 A **Messenger Bot** built using **Node.js** that runs on your personal Facebook account.
 Made with ❤️ by **NTKhang** & customized for extended use.
-NOW IS CUSTOMISING BY RAFSAN AHMED
+NOW IS CUSTOMISING BY RAFSAN AHMED.
-AND THE OFFICIAL OWNER IS RAFSAN AHMED.
 ---

 ## ✨ Features